joshua-decoder/joshua-decoder.github.com/4.0/decoder.md

   The format the file is in.
-The permissible formats are `hiero` or `thrax` (which are equivalent), `packed` (for [packed grammars](packed.html)), or `samt` (for grammars encoded in the format defined by [Venugopal]().
+The permissible formats are `hiero` or `thrax` (which are equivalent), `packed` (for [packed grammars](packed.html)), or `samt` (for grammars encoded in the format defined by [Zollmann & Venugopal]().
 This parameter will be done away with in the near future since it is easily inferrable.
 See [the formats page](file-formats.html) for more information about file formats.

 - `phrase_owner STRING` --- *pt*, `glue-owner STRING` --- *pt*